He1JM/MediaSound/README.md

 ### Tools to Use

-In this case, the backend will be build using _python 3.10_, and some related technologies as _Fast API_ to serve functionalities, _PyTest_ to apply some simple unit tests, and _Black_ to auto-format the code and increase code readibility.
+In this case, the backend will be build using _Python 3.10_, and some related technologies as _Fast API_ to serve functionalities, _PyTest_ to apply some simple unit tests, and _Black_ to auto-format the code and increase code readibility.

 ## Entities: